hapax/hapax.github.io/research.md

 	</div>
 </figure>

-Although quantum gravity in full generality is quite mysterious, we have a somewhat miraculous example called the *AdS/CFT correspondence*.
+Although quantum gravity in full generality remains mysterious, we have a simple but miraculous example called the *AdS/CFT correspondence*.
-It tells us that quantum gravity in a special (*d+1*)-dimensional spacetime (AdS) is exactly equivalent to quantum mechanics in *d* dimensions (CFT).
+It tells us that quantum gravity in a special (*d+1*)-dimensional spacetime (Anti-de Sitter = AdS) is exactly equivalent to quantum mechanics in *d* dimensions (conformal field theory = CFT).
 For instance, a 3D black hole can be run on a 2D quantum computer!
-Although this strange change in dimension (*d* + 1 → *d*) is expected as a general feature of quantum gravity, in AdS/CFT it is realised in a simple and beautiful way: the quantum mechanical system lives on the *boundary* of spacetime.
+Although this strange change in dimension (*d* + 1 → *d*) is expected as a general feature of quantum gravity, in AdS/CFT it is realised in a beautiful way: the quantum mechanical system lives on the *boundary* of spacetime.

 <figure>